 - Signs & Symptoms

 - Sjögren's syndrome is an autoimmune disease of salivary and tear glands.

 - Sjögren's syndrome involves inflammation of glands and other tissues of the body.

-- About 90% of Sjögren's syndrome patients are female.
+- Most patients with Sjögren's syndrome are female.

 - Sjögren's syndrome can be complicated by infections of the eyes, breathing passages, and mouth.

 - Sjögren's syndrome is typically associated with antibodies against a variety of body tissues (autoantibodies).

 - A health care professional can diagnose Sjögren's syndrome with a saliva-gland biopsy.